caltechlibrary/urlup/README.md

 [![demo](.graphics/urlup-asciinema.png)](https://asciinema.org/a/KoUQHTVrzWpSK7aNL3P3TfhTF)

+### Proxy handling

+If the URLs to be dereference involve a proxy server (such as [EZproxy](https://www.oclc.org/en/ezproxy.html), a common type of proxy used by libraries), it will be necessary for Urlup to obtain login credentials for the proxy server.
+Urlup uses your operating system's keyring/keychain functionality to ask for and store the credentials.
+The first time Urlup needs to get proxy credentials, it will prompt you for the credentials and then store them using your operating system's keyring/keychain functionality, so that it does not have to prompt again in the future.
+You can disable the use of the keyring/keychain by running Urlup with the `-X` (or `/X` on Windows) command-line flag.
+It is also possible to supply the information directly on the command line using the `-u` and `-p` options (or `/u` and `/p` on Windows), but this is discouraged because it is insecure on multiuser computer systems.

 ### Module API

 Urlup provides a single function, `updated_urls()`, that can be called from other Python programs to dereference one or more URLs.
 If given a single URL, it returns a single result; if give a list, it returns a list of results.
 Each result is in the form of a named tuple called `UrlData`.
 The tuple has 4 fields: